 Remembering Alexander William Valentine Green

-Pilot Officer Peter Claude Wickings-Smith, Pilot Officer Alexander William Valentine Green, Sergeant Reginald Douglas Haig Watts were declared missing, believed killed in action.
+Pilot Officer Peter Claude Wickings-Smith, Pilot Officer Alexander William Valentine Green, and Sergeant Reginald Douglas Haig Watts were declared missing, believed killed in action.
 Alexander William Valentine Green has no known grave.
 His name is on Panel 8 of the Runnymede Memorial.
-His name also features on the World War Two Memorial at Lurgan College, Craigavon, Co.
-Armagh although there it is written AWB Green.
+His name also features on the Lurgan College War Memorial, Lurgan, Co.
+Armagh although there it is written A.W.B.
+Green.